MRAlirad/foundry-defi-stablecoin/README.md

 ## Create the deposit collateral function

-I think the easiest place to start with filling out the contract is going to be depositCollateral.
-This makes sense to me since it'll surely be one of the first places a user interacts with our protocol.

 To deposit collateral, users are going to need the address for the type of collateral they're depositing (wETH or wBTC), and the amount they want to deposit.
 Easy enough.

-> ❗ **NOTE** <br />
-> Don't forget the NATSPEC!

 ```solidity
 ///////////////////